Water Resource Recovery Facility Major Capital Improvements Project

 Construction:

 The project will be constructed in phases.
-The first phase is planned to begin in mid-June 2022 and is expected to be completed by January 2025.
-Design work for the second phase is expected to begin in 2023 with construction to be scheduled at a later date.
+The first phase is began in mid-June 2022 and is expected to be completed by January 2025.
+Design work for the second phase has begun with construction anticipated to begin in spring 2025.
 These improvements will allow the facility to meet tougher discharge limits that take effect in 2027.

 All work will occur at the existing WRRF on Willow Highway.
 Most of the work will be done inside the existing fenced WRRF site with some intermittent road closures on Willow Hwy near the facility for sewer construction.
 No offsite work or expansion of the current plant boundary is anticipated.